Libor mortgage at a glance

 When is a Libor mortgage the right choice?

 The interest rate for a Libor mortgage is adjusted regularly.
 To make sure that you can still plan ahead securely, you can select the length of time that interest is set for.
-In other words, you can choose whether the interest rate should be adjusted every three, six, or twelve months.
+In other words, you can choose whether the interest rate should be adjusted every three or six months.
 A Libor mortgage is a good choice if you expect interest rates to remain the same or to fall.

 What will happen if Libor isn't there anymore?